 Chaparral is misunderstood primarily because most people do not recognize it.
 What happens in forests is frequently misapplied to chaparral.
 Since the national forests in Southern California are characterized by chaparral, not timber (Cleveland National Forest is about 90% chaparral), it's important Southern Californians be aware of the misconceptions about the state's most characteristic plant community.
 Proper understanding is especially crucial now because shrubland ecosystems are under threat from increased fire frequency, climate change, development, and mismanagement.

-Myth #1: Chaparral needs fire to "renew" and clean out "built-up" or "over-grown" vegetation.
+Myth #1: Chaparral needs fire to "renew" and clean out "decadent" or "over-grown" vegetation.
 Myth #2: Past fire suppression has built up "unnatural" levels of "fuel" i.e. chaparral.
 Myth #3: Large chaparral wildfires are unusual and preventable.
-Myth #4: Chaparral is adapted to fire.
+Myth #4: Chaparral is adapted to fire and "needs" to burn frequently.
 Myth #5: Chaparral plant species are "oozing combustible resins."
 Myth #6: Hot chaparral fires "sterilize" the soil.
 Myth #7: Chemicals suppress seed germination under the chaparral canopy (allelopathy).

 #1: Old-growth chaparral is a beautiful, healthy ecosystem.
 It does NOT need fire to "renew" or clean out "built-up" or "over-grown" vegetation.

 As an ecosystem, old-growth chaparral does not "need" fire to remain healthy.
-The term "over-grown" is a value judgment that's applicable to our managed backyards and urban parks, not wild plant communities.
+The terms "over-grown,"decadent," and "senescent" are a value judgments that are applicable to our managed backyards and urban parks, not wild plant communities.
 Old-growth chaparral continues to be a productive ecosystem, growing fresh, new growth in its upper canopy every year.
 In fact, some chaparral plants require the leaf litter and shade provided by older chaparral stands for their seeds to germinate successfully.
 Instead of becoming "trashy" or unproductive, as some have claimed, old-growth chaparral (in excess of 40-50 years) is actually just beginning a new cycle of life.
 To find out what old-growth chaparral is really like and to download a recent paper discussing how old-growth chaparral recovers from wildfire, please go to our Old-Growth page.